lucidlantern/raytracer/README.txt

-very first raytracer build! yeet! wow~
+very first raytracer build! yeet! wow~ yowzers this is hard